Spouse: Lucy Prentice Wheelock

 Mother: Polly Wilson

-Spouse: Etta F. Baker
+Spouse: Etta Frances Baker

 Notes:

-Middle name of Solon is uncertain.
 The biography of Dr. Amos S. Wheelock, of Goodrich, MI is written in "History of Genesee County, Michigan, Her People, Industries and Institutions", by Edwin Wood and William Smith, published 1916 by Federal Publishing Company.

 Father: Daniel Wheelock